EasyHttp/EasyHttp/README.txt

 HttpClient will automatically encode it for you to application/json.

-Content-Types currently supported: application/json, application/xml, application/x-www-form-urlencoded
+Content-Types currently supported: application/json, HttpContentTypes.ApplicationXml, application/x-www-form-urlencoded